pbmanis/acq4-documentation/source/userGuide/devices/NiDAQDevice.rst

     DAQ:  # The name of this device (will be referenced in the configs of other devices)
         driver: 'NiDAQ'
-        config:
-            # Specifies the default mode to use for all AI ports.
-            # Options are 'rse', 'nrse', and 'diff'
         defaultAIMode: 'nrse'
+        mock: False

 The supported configuration parameters are:

 * **driver** must be 'NiDAQ'
-* **config** contains optional device-specific configuration options:
 * **defaultAIMode** specifies the default mode to use for all AI ports.
 Options are 'rse', 'nrse', and 'diff'.
 These options are discussed in the National Instruments documentation.
 * **mock** specifies whether this device should connect to the actual DAQmx system, or to a simulated DAQ.
 The value must be True or False (without quotes).
 Setting ``mock: True`` allows this device to be used as the DAQ for other simulated devices such as :ref:`MockClamp <userDevicesMockClamp>` and :ref:`MockCamera <userDevicesMockCamera>`.

 .. _userDevicesNiDAQTaskInterface: